fredrikaverpil/dotfiles/README.md

 ### Local secrets

-See `shell/.env` for local secrets.
+Use `shell/.env` for local secrets.

 ### Clone all my public repos